DeeKim1999/Dee_CodeInPlace2025-FinalProject/README.md

 ### Prerequisites

-Before you begin, ensure you have Python installed on your system.
-This project uses:
+Before you begin, please check if you have Python installed on your system.
+My project uses:
 * Python 3.x
 * `pygame`
 * `pandas`